 This contains a list of ISO 639 language codes.
-ISO 639 - 2languages should be used for that have a 2-character lan-ISO 639-1 should be For other languages, guage code. used. http://lcweb.loc.gov/standards/iso639-2/langcodes.html contains a list of the current language codes.
+639-2 ISO for languages that have should be used a 2-character lan-ISO 639-1 should be guage code.
+For other languages, used. http://lcweb.loc.gov/standards/iso639-2/langcodes.html contains a list of the current language codes.